Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 402.
 The VueJS Instance Lifecycle in Practice | 6min
 		- [ ] 403.
 Module Wrap Up | 1min
 		- [ ] 404.
 Module Resources & Useful Links | 1min
-	## Section 28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12 | 30min
+	## Section 28: Moving to a "Real" Dev Workflow with Webpack & Vue CLI v2 12/12 | 30min
 	- [ ] Section 28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12 | 30min
 		- [ ] 405.
 Module Introduction | 2min
 		- [ ] 406.
 Why do we need a Development Server? | 3min